-Keywords: networking laboratories, vision impaired, accessible elearning
+Keywords-component; Networking laboratories, vision impaired, accessible eLearning

-1. INTRODUCTION
+I. INTRODUCTION

 Curtin University of Technology commenced offering the Cisco Network Academy Program to mainstream (sighted) students as part of the Bachelor of Technology (Computer Systems & Networking) degree program in 2002.
 Shortly after, four vision impaired students expressed an interest in entering the Bachelor of Technology program.
-These students faced significant problems with accessibility to the Cisco course on-line materials used in the degree as these materials are generally not accessible to non-sighted users.
-Extending the Cisco courses to vision impaired students posed considerable teaching and learning challenges.
+These students faced significant problems with accessibility to the Cisco course on-line materials as much of these materials were not accessible to non-sighted users.
+Extending the Cisco courses to vision impaired students posed numerous teaching and learning challenges.

-As a consequence the Cisco Academy for the Vision Impaired (CAVI) has been delivering the Cisco Academy Programs to blind and vision impaired students since 2003, with up to 9 students per year from the local area.
+The Cisco Academy for the Vision Impaired (CAVI) has been delivering the Cisco Academy Programs to blind and vision impaired students since 2003, with up to 9 students per year from the local area.
 In 2007 the program was expanded to include students located in other parts of Australia and the U.S.A, with 25 vision impaired students enrolled in that year.
-In 2008 the enrolments of legally blind students reached 146, from countries including Australia, Canada, Egypt, India, Sri Lanka, and the U.S.A.
+In 2008 the enrolments of legally blind students exceeded 120, from countries including India, Sri Lanka, Canada, Egypt, Australia and the U.S.A.
+During the intervening period, a number of vision impaired students Helen Armstrong School of Information Systems Curtin University of Technology Perth Australia h.armstrong@curtin.edu.au entered the Bachelor of Technology (Computer Systems & Networking) course at Curtin University with the total number of vision impaired students (in the CAVI program) increasing to 146 in the year 2008.
 In order to achieve the practical components of the CCNA courses, remote access to router and switch bundles was required.
-This paper describes the remote laboratory facilities established for these students, a network simulation application developed and comments on the assessment results achieved.
+This paper describes the remote laboratory established for these students together with a network simulation application developed.